openrewrite/rewrite-docs/docs/recipes/maven/spring/upgradeexplicitspringbootdependencies.md

 | `String` | fromVersion | XRage pattern for spring version used to limit which projects should be updated | ` 2.7.+` |
 | `String` | toVersion | Upgrade version of `org.springframework.boot` | `3.0.0-M3` |

+## License

+This recipe is available under the [Moderne Source Available License](https://docs.moderne.io/licensing/moderne-source-available-license/).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.UpgradeExplicitSpringBootDependenciesExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---